Jacoby Jones: Houston Texans

-On January 15, 2012, in the 2011 AFC Divisional Playoff game against the Baltimore Ravens, Jones muffed a punt that contributed to the Texans defeat.
-He was rushed by Cary Williams and the ball was recovered inside the Texans 5-yard line by Jimmy Smith.

-On May 1, 2012, Jones was released by the Texans.
+On January 15, 2012, early in the 2011 AFC Divisional Playoff game, Jones muffed a punt, when he was rushed by Cary Williams and the ball was recovered inside the Texans 5-yard line by Jimmy Smith, in a play that contributed to the Texans' elimination by the Baltimore Ravens.
+Jones was subsequently released by the Texans on May 1, 2012.